johna67/oralable_ios/OralableApp/DENTIST_APP_STORE_METADATA.md

 Interested in research collaboration or custom features?
 Contact us at research@oralable.com

 **NOTE:** This app is for informational and monitoring purposes.
-It is not a medical device and should not replace clinical judgment.
-Always use in conjunction with proper examination and diagnosis.
+It is not a medical device and should not replace professional judgment.
+Always use in conjunction with proper examination.

 ---